 OMPT Fellowship Program

-Our next admission window will be for our winter 2017 cohort and we look forward to talking with you.
-Your application is initiated with an application fee of $100, due before the application window.
-The application submission window opens October 1 2017 and closes on October 15, 2017.
+Our next admission window will be for our summer 2018 cohort and we look forward to talking with you.
+Your application is initiated with an application fee of $100, due by May 1st.
+The application submission window opens May 1, 2018 and closes May 15, 2018.
 (See link below).
-Successful applicants will complete an interview (distance).
+Qualified applicants will complete an interview and successful applicants will be admitted, July 15, 2018.

 The NAIOMT Fellowship does not currently use the central admission system through ABPTRFE (RF-PTCAS).
 Applications must be made directly to NAIOMT.